 Computers play an increasingly important role in this industry.
 Petroleum engineers should graduate with solid computer skills, and they should stay abreast of software and hardware changes in their field.
 Petroleum companies own many of the supercomputers currently in use around the world.
 Personal computers are used for such operations as analyzing data collected during fieldwork and automating oilfield production.

 Experienced petroleum engineers can choose to live almost anywhere in the world.
 Consider the location of the companies with whom you would like to work, where they have headquarters, and where they have oil fields.
 Many petroleum engineers can be found in California, Texas, Alaska, Louisiana, and Oklahoma.
-Many top graduates receive several offers, so consider your own preferences and the opportunities presented by each company.
+Graduates may receive several offers; be sure to consider your own preferences and the opportunities presented by each company before making your decision.

 Is an Advanced Degree Necessary to Be a Petroleum Engineer?

 Although most degree programs specific to petroleum engineering exist at the master's level, petroleum engineering can be quite rewarding even without an advanced degree.
 A bachelor's degree in petroleum engineering is the most valuable bachelor's degree one can have, a Georgetown University survey found.
 The poll, based on 2009 U.S. Census data, found that people with only a bachelor's degree earned a median annual salary of $120,000 -- the highest of any collegiate major.